 Like many future hams in the 1960s, my interest in radio began as an AM broadcast band and shortwave listener.
-I still have my Star Roamer receiver and my Popular Electronics "Monitor Station" certificate identifying me as WPE9IGS.
+I still have my Knightkit Star Roamer receiver and my Popular Electronics "Monitor Station" certificate identifying me as WPE9IGS.
 It is so sad that all my favorite shortwave stations from that era have gone QRT.
-Later, several of my friends and I got interested in CB and I built a Knightkit C-22.
-Since I was only 12, my father mailed in the FCC application to get our "official" license, KLK-1543.
+Later, several of my friends and I got interested in CB so I built a Knightkit C-22.
+Since I was only 12, my father mailed in the FCC application to get our Class D license, KLK-1543.
 My friends and I had a lot of fun with those radios.
 We often worked on our homework over the air together well into the early morning hours.
-Later, while in high school, I approached a local ham who agreed to give me the Novice test and which he kindly did.
+Later, while Sophomores in high school, we asked a local ham who to give us the Novice test and which he kindly did.
 Then we patiently waited for mail responses to see if we had actually passed.

-Amateur radio officially began for me on December 26, 1967 when my license with WN9WNQ on it arrived in the mail.
-My first station was a Heathkit RX-1 and a Knightkit T-60.
-Six months later I upgraded to General, my call became WA9WNQ and it was wonderful to be able to use a VFO instead of crystals!
-In late 1981, I passed my Extra and was issued KK9H.
-I really like to operate CW and chase DX, but I also enjoy Phone, RTTY and PSK31.
+Amateur radio officially began for me on December 26, 1967 when my Novice call WN9WNQ was issued by the FCC.
+My first station was a Heathkit Mohawk and a Knightkit T-60.
+Six months later I upgraded to General and my call became WA9WNQ.
+In November 1981, I passed my Extra and was issued KK9H.
+I primarily operate CW and chase DX, but I also enjoy Phone, RTTY and PSK31.
 I am an active member of the North Shore Radio Club and the Northern Illinois DX Assn.
-I also belong to the ARRL, QCWA #30253, GERITOL #2208, CWops #480, 10-10 #14855 and SKCC #17755.
-I have DXCC on CW, phone and RTTY, 5BDXCC with 30, 17 and 12 meter endorsements, WAZ and VUCC on 6M.
-My station is an Icom IC-7800 and IC-PW1 amp feeding either a HyGain AV-640 vertical, a 130 ft. inverted-L or a 3-el yagi at 35 ft. for 6M.
-I also have an Elecraft K3 for portable and event use.
+I also belong to the ARRL, QCWA (30253), GERITOL (2208), CWops (480), 10-10 (14855) and SKCC (17755).
+I hold DXCC on CW, phone and digital, 5BDXCC with 30, 17, 12 meter endorsements, WAZ and 6M VUCC.
+My station consists of an Icom IC-7800 and IC-PW1 feeding either a HyGain AV-640, a 130 ft. inverted-L or a 3-el 6M yagi at 35 ft.
+I also have an Elecraft K3 for travel, Field Day and other uses.